GET TO KNOW THE STEPS OF MAPBIOMAS METHODOLOGY

 In addition to the spatial correction, the process can include the application of temporal filters that allow reducing temporal inconsistencies in the historical series of maps, especially those associated with “impossible” or “not permitted” changes in land cover and land use. (for example, the change in three consecutive years of the series of Natural forest > Non-forest > Natural forest).
 These filters also reduce failures due to excessive cloud cover or missing data in some years of the series.
 Each theme, or region can have specific temporal filter rules.

 Once all the filters have been processed, the maps of each region and cross-cutting theme are integrated into a single map that represents the land use and land cover of the entire territory for each year.
 For this integration process, prevalence rules are applied; therefore, if the same pixel was classified in two maps of different classes, it is possible to define which class it belongs to in the final map.
 Rules of prevalence may vary depending on the peculiarities of themes or regions.
-The integration is performed for each year of the time series (i.e., an integrated map is generated for each year) and the result is usually saved as a single ASSET with the number of annual layers of the analyzed period (e.g., 38 layers for a period of 38 years).
+The integration is performed for each year of the time series (i.e., an integrated map is generated for each year) and the result is usually saved as a single ASSET with the number of annual maps of the analyzed period (e.g., 39 maps for a period of 39 years).
 The integrated map goes through one more spatial filter step to clean up any edges and isolated pixels that are a result of the integration process.

 Finally, to understand changes in land cover and land use over time, maps with class transitions between different pairs of selected years are produced.
 Thus, it is possible to visualize the dynamism of the territory, and answer questions such as how much of the forest has been converted to pasture from one year to the next, as well as similar questions for other changes in the landscape.
 Transition maps are produced on a pixel-by-pixel basis and, once completed, are also subjected to a spatial filter to remove stray or edge transition pixels.
 From these maps, transition matrices are built for each state, municipality, type of protected area, indigenous territories and other territorial units available on the MapBiomas Venezuela platform.